DanielBoye/DanielBoye/README.md

 # Hello 👋

-My name is Daniel Boye, a 16-year old Norwegian boy
+My name is Daniel Boye

 You can find me on [LinkedIn](https://www.linkedin.com/in/danielboye/)

-Be sure to check out some of my cool projects that I have pinned down below
+Be sure to check out some of my cool projects that I have pinned down below!

 <br>